 The Valve Index is the very first headset designed and manufactured by Valve Corporation.
 Considering the Index is Valve’s first ever VR headset, they’ve done an excellent job.
 They’ve delivered key features that we feel most VR enthusiasts will appreciate.
 Valve have developed visual, audio, and ergonomic technologies to create the best-in-class VR experience.Read the Review

 Whatever you want out of your gaming experiences, adding extra accessories can really enhance your gameplay.
 But as always, choosing the right gear to go with your rig can be daunting to say the least...
 Nevertheless, we're here to help by providing you with a run-down of some of the best and latest gaming accessories on the market, as well as guidance on where to find them and at the best prices.

-Asgard’s Wrath: Unleash the wrath of the gods in a mythical Norse adventure where you become the next great Asgardian god.
-Forge your destiny as a mortal hero and living god in an action RPG of unworldly depth.
-Explore different classes and yield their diverse powers with a revolutionary combat system only possible in VR.
-Solve larger-than-life puzzles and recruit animals into loyal warrior companions that fight by your side.
+An RPG like no other: Asgard’s Wrath: A game that allows you to become the next great Asgardian god and release the wrath of the gods in this mythical Norse adventure.
+Cast your destiny as a mortal hero and living god in this action 'Role Playing Adventure', one of unworldly depth.
+Explore different classes and bear their diverse powers with a revolutionary combat system only possible in virtual reality.
+Solve larger-than-life puzzles and recruit animals into loyal warrior partners that fight by your side.